 Finally, use the time to refresh your memory about the next candidate.
 Hopefully you’ve done lots of research already, but a quick glance at their resume so that you are fully focussed on them will make things run much smoother.

-5. Know how you’re going to evaluate your interview before you start
+5. Know how you’re going to evaluate your interviews before you start

 If you’re part of a panel of interviewers, deciding what system you’ll use to evaluate candidates from the very beginning will ensure that you’re all on the same page – and will avoid confusion later.

-There are a myriad of different ways that you can evaluate an interview – which we won’t go into detail about here – but it’s common to pick a system that will allow you to objectively measure the success of each interview against a standard set of criteria.
+There are a myriad of different ways that you can evaluate an interview – but it’s best to pick a system that will allow you to objectively measure the success of each interview against a standard set of criteria.

 For example, you might use a ratings system where you allocate each answer to each question a score out of ten.
-You could even take that further by weighting each question differently depending on importance.
+You could take that further by weighting each question differently depending on importance.
 (More detail on how to do this here.)

-Not only does a scoring system allow you to quickly and easily compare your impressions of an interviewee against your colleague’s, but – as Canadian consultant Ted Turner told US magazine Inc. – a standard by which to judge all candidates can stop you from choosing someone just for the sake of choosing.
+Not only does a scoring system allow you to quickly and easily compare your impressions of an interviewee against your colleague’s, but a standard by which to judge all candidates can stop you from choosing someone just for the sake of choosing.

 Check out more interview tips for finding a perfect candidate in: 6 interview tips to find that perfect staff member